cmacmackin/scribbler/README.md

 - __paper__: the paper size to use for PDF output (_Default:_ "Letter")

 ## Command Line Interface
+Scribbler has the following CLI:

+    Usage: scribbler [OPTIONS] COMMAND [ARGS]...

+    Options:
+      --version  Show the version and exit.
+      --help     Show this message and exit.

+    Commands:
+      add        Registers an existing file at PATH as a note... build      Creates the HTML and PDF output of the... cd         Launches the currently loaded notebook's...
+      copy       Copies SRC to the appropriate location within... forget     Remove notebook NAME from Scribbler's...
+      html       Opens the HTML file(s) for note(s) with date... init       Create a new notebook with NAME. link       Creates a hard link to SRC in the files... list       Lists the contents of the currently loaded... load       Load notebook NAME, meaning that Scribbler... new        Creates a new note or appendix in the... notebooks  Lists all notebooks known to Scribbler. pdf        Opens the PDF file(s) for note(s) with date... settings   Opens the YAML file containing the notebook's... src        Opens the source file(s) for note(s) with... symlink    Creates a symlink to SRC.
+      unload     Unload the currently loaded notebook from...

+The interface for each command is given in the following sections.

+### add
+    Usage: scribbler add [OPTIONS] PATH

+      Registers an existing file at PATH as a note or appendix.

+    Options:
+      -t, --title TEXT              Title of the note/appendix.
+Default: current day of week.
+      -d, --date TEXT               Date to use for the new note, in format "YYYY- MM-DD HH:mm".
+Default: today's date.
+      --overwrite / --no-overwrite  Overwrite an existing record for this file.
+                                    Default: no-overwrite.
+      --note / --appendix           Whether to create a note or an appendix.
+                                    Default: note.
+      --help                        Show this message and exit.

+### build
+    Usage: scribbler build [OPTIONS]

+      Creates the HTML and PDF output of the currently loaded notebook.

+    Options:
+      --help  Show this message and exit.

+### cd
+    Usage: scribbler cd [OPTIONS]

+      Launches the currently loaded notebook's directory in a file browser.

+    Options:
+      --help  Show this message and exit.

+### copy
+    Usage: scribbler copy [OPTIONS] SRC

+      Copies SRC to the appropriate location within the files directory of your notebook.
+Unless the `-d/--destination` flag is used, files will be placed in the directory corresponding to their file type, as specified in the notebook's YAML file.

+    Options:
+      -d, --destination PATH  Destination, relative to the root of the notebook files directory, to which SRC is copied.
+      -R, --recursive         Copy the contents of directories recursively.
+If a destination is specified then the directory tree will be reproduced there.
+Otherwise, the individual files will be placed in the default location for their filetype.
+      -f, --force             Overwrite files without asking permission first.
+      --help                  Show this message and exit.

+### forget
+    Usage: scribbler forget [OPTIONS] NAME

+      Remove notebook NAME from Scribbler's records.

+    Options:
+      --yes                   Are you sure you want to forget this notebook?
+      --delete / --no-delete  Delete the contents of the notebook.
+Default: no- delete
+      --help                  Show this message and exit.

+### html
+    Usage: scribbler html [OPTIONS] IDENT

+      Opens the HTML file(s) for note(s) with date or title corresponding to IDENT.
+If HTML version does not exist, then will build it.

+    Options:
+      --date / --title     Whether IDENT is the date or title to search for.
+                           Default: date.
+      --note / --appendix  Whether searches for a note or an appendix matching IDENT.
+Default: note.
+      --help               Show this message and exit.

+### init
+    Usage: scribbler init [OPTIONS] NAME LOCATION

+      Create a new notebook with NAME.
+If a notebook already exists in LOCATION then it will be scanned for information.
+Otherwise, Scribbler will create the necessary files.

+    Options:
+      --help  Show this message and exit.

+### link
+    Usage: scribbler link [OPTIONS] SRC

+      Creates a hard link to SRC in the files directory of your notebook.
+Unless the `-d/--destination` flag is used, links will be placed in the directory corresponding to their file type, as specified in the notebook's YAML file.

+    Options:
+      -d, --destination PATH  Destination, relative to the root of the notebook files directory, for the link to be placed.
+      -R, -r, --recursive     Link the contents of directories recursively.
+If a destination is specified then the directory tree will be reproduced there.
+Otherwise, the individual links will be placed in the default location for their filetype.
+      -f, --force             Overwrite files without asking permission first.
+      --help                  Show this message and exit.

+### list
+    Usage: scribbler list [OPTIONS]

+      Lists the contents of the currently loaded notebook.

+    Options:
+      --help  Show this message and exit.

+### load
+    Usage: scribbler load [OPTIONS] NAME

+      Load notebook NAME, meaning that Scribbler operations will act on it.

+    Options:
+      --help  Show this message and exit.

+### new
+    Usage: scribbler new [OPTIONS]

+      Creates a new note or appendix in the currently loaded notebook.

+    Options:
+      -d, --date TEXT             Date to use for the new note, in format "YYYY- MM-DD HH:mm".
+Default: today's date.
+      -t, --title TEXT            Title of the new note/appendix.
+Default: current day of week.
+      -m, --markup [md|rst|html]  Markup format to use for the note.
+Default: md.
+      --note / --appendix         Whether to create a note or an appendix.
+                                  Default: note.
+      --help                      Show this message and exit.

+### notebooks
+    Usage: scribbler notebooks [OPTIONS]

+      Lists all notebooks known to Scribbler.

+    Options:
+      --help  Show this message and exit.

+### pdf
+    Usage: scribbler pdf [OPTIONS] IDENT

+      Opens the PDF file(s) for note(s) with date or title corresponding to IDENT.

+    Options:
+      --date / --title     Whether IDENT is the date or title to search for.
+                           Default: date.
+      --note / --appendix  Whether searches for a note or an appendix matching IDENT.
+Default: note.
+      --help               Show this message and exit.

+### settings
+    Usage: scribbler settings [OPTIONS]

+      Opens the YAML file containing the notebook's settings.

+    Options:
+      --help  Show this message and exit.

+### src
+    Usage: scribbler src [OPTIONS] IDENT

+      Opens the source file(s) for note(s) with date or title corresponding to IDENT.

+    Options:
+      --date / --title     Whether IDENT is the date or title to search for.
+                           Default: date.
+      --note / --appendix  Whether searches for a note or an appendix matching IDENT.
+Default: note.
+      --help               Show this message and exit.

+### symlink
+    Usage: scribbler symlink [OPTIONS] SRC

+      Creates a symlink to SRC.
+Unless the `-d/--destination`  flag is used, links will be placed in the directory corresponding to their file type, as specified in the notebook's YAML file.

+    Options:
+      -d, --destination PATH  Destination, relative to the root of the notebook content directory, to which SRC is copied.
+      -R, -r, --recursive     Link the contents of directories recursively.
+If a destination is specified then the directory tree will be reproduced there.
+Otherwise, the individual links will be placed in the default location for their filetype.
+If this option is not specified and SRC is a directory, then a link will be made to a directory itself.
+      -f, --force             Overwrite files without asking permission first.
+      --help                  Show this message and exit.

+### unload
+    Usage: scribbler unload [OPTIONS]

+      Unload the currently loaded notebook from Scribbler.
+Scribbler commands will no longer work on a notebook.

+    Options:
+      --help  Show this message and exit.

 ## Disclaimer
 Scribbler is extremely new and still evolving.
 I make absolutely no guarantees